mehmannj/Group2/README.md

 # Group2
-We as Group 2 are gonna make the game of GoFishGame.
+We as Group 2 are gonna make the game of GoFishGame..